-The fifth annual Roundtable on Empirical Methods in Intellectual Property will take place at Northwestern University Pritzker School of Law on May 4-5, 2018.
+The sixth annual Roundtable on Empirical Methods in Intellectual Property will take place at the United States Patent & Trademark Office headquarters in Alexandria, VA on April 12-13, 2019.
 Northwestern University Pritzker School of Law, Cardozo School of Law and the United States Patent & Trademark Office will co-host the event.

 The roundtable gives scholars engaging in empirical and experimental studies of IP a chance to receive feedback on their work at an early stage in their research.
 Accordingly, the roundtable is limited to a small cohort of scholars who discuss projects that are still in their developmental stages.
 Projects that have substantially begun data collection by the time of the roundtable are inappropriate.
 Pilot data collection is, however, appropriate.

 The roundtable is organized around a modest number of projects.
-Each project presenter circulates a description of the project of no more than 10 pages.
-Each project is assigned to an expert commenter and is allotted 45 minutes of discussion by the attendees.
+Each project presenter will be expected to circulate a description of the project of no more than 10 pages by March 22, 2019.
+Each project will be assigned to an expert commenter and will be allotted 45 minutes of discussion by the attendees.

 Applications from scholars in the social sciences and law are welcomed.
-Travel and lodging support for presenters is provided.
+Domestic travel and lodging support for presenters are provided.

 To apply to present at the workshop, please email email@example.com with the following information: